 Cherokee Knifemakers Share Their Stories

 To celebrate Native American History Month in November, McKissick Museum has invited Cherokee knifemakers Taylor Putman of North Carolina and Alabama-born KJ Jones.
-Self-described history nerd, Putman will share what his grandfather told him about war clubs and discuss how he came to specialize in restoring vintage hachets.
+Self-described history nerd, Putman will share what his grandfather told him about war clubs and discuss how he came to specialize in restoring vintage hatchets.
 KJ will tell the story of how she came to be part of a traveling “wild west” show as a trick knife thrower.
+Register for your tickets online or by calling 803-777-2876.

 Saturday, December 11, 4-5pm, at Craft Axe Throwing, 700 Gervais Street, B2, Columbia SC